sanjeevm4788/Face-emotion-detection/README.md

 Scope Of Project

 A. Model should be able to identify students’ emotions using minimum reference images.

 B. Model should work on the real-time webcam video feed.

-C. It should be deployed as webapp
+C. It should be deployed as webapp.